richardgaywood/paydata.org/content/sprawlrunners/quickref/combat.md

 3. Assign the dice to targets however you want.
 Any single Shooting die can be replaced by the Wild die roll, if you want.
 4. Resolve each damage rolls separately.

+Note that full-auto attacks take a -2 recoil penalty to all Shooting rolls (listed under situational modifiers above.)
+This penalty can be reduced by Edges and gun modifications.

 ### Three-Round Bursts

 If a gun description notes it can fire Three-Round Bursts (or it has been modified to add that ability), then that counts as a RoF of 1 (so incurs no penalty to attack), but it adds +1 to Shooting and damage rolls.
 This can only be done against a single opponent.